Panzer Aces: Publication and contents

 Kurowski's works were published in Germany, beginning in 1958, but remained inaccessible to English-speaking audiences.
 The Canadian publishing house J.J.
-Fedorowicz Publishing, which specialises in World War II militaria literature, released Kurowski's Panzer Aces in the U.S. in 1992.
+Fedorowicz Publishing, which specialises in World War II military literature, released Kurowski's Panzer Aces in the U.S. in 1992.
 The book was later licensed by Fedorowicz to the American publishers Ballantine Books and Stackpole Books, which issued it in 2002 and 2004, respectively.
 The narratives in Panzer Aces do not include bibliographies or cite sources; some of the accounts are presented in the first person.

 The Panzer Aces series focuses on the combat careers of successful German tank commanders and popular Waffen-SS personalities such as Kurt "Panzermeyer" Meyer, Jochen Peiper, Paul Hausser, and Rudolf von Ribbentrop, the son of Reich Foreign Minister Joachim von Ribbentrop, among others.
 The series features a famous "panzer ace", Michael Wittmann, who enjoyed cult status in the popular perceptions of the Waffen-SS, along with the actions of another "ace", Franz Bäke, in the Cherkassy Pocket.
 In Kurowski's retelling, after fighting unit after unit of the Red Army, Bäke is able to establish a corridor to the trapped German forces, while "wiping out" the attacking Soviets.
 In another of Kurowski's accounts, while attempting to relieve the 6th Army encircled in Stalingrad, Bäke destroys thirty-two enemy tanks in a single engagement.